-7.5.2 Where an addition or deletion is proposed, brief details of the revised boundary are provided in the analysis tables.
-Any proposed additions and deletions which are carried forward, will require the Technical Assessments to be updated prior to the submission of the Designation Order to the Secretary of State.
+7.5.2 Where an Addition or Deletion was proposed, brief details of the revised boundary were provided in the analysis tables.
+Any proposed Additions and Deletions which have been carried forward, will require the technical assessments to be updated prior to the submission of the Designation Order to the Secretary of State.